Are You Addicted to Nicotine Gum or Lozenges ?

 Many packages say you should not use nicotine gum or lozenges for more than three months.
 The trouble is, once you are hooked, you are hooked.
-I know people who have been using them for years and are as dependent on them as they were on cigarettes.
-I find it interesting that no formal studies have been done on the effects of long term use of these products, yet nicotine gum and lozenges are readily available over the counter in your local drugstore or supermarket.
-I also personally know people who have used them for years—many years—and have experienced stomach problems, high blood pressure, borderline glaucoma, and hair loss among other things—all of which disappeared when the nicotine gum was stopped.
+I know people who have been using these products for years and are as dependent on them as they were on cigarettes.
+I find it interesting that no formal studies have been done on the effects of long-term use of these products, and yet nicotine gum and lozenges are readily available over the counter in your local drugstore or supermarket.
+I also personally know people who have used them for years—many years—and have experienced stomach problems, high blood pressure, borderline glaucoma, and hair loss among other things.
+All of these problems disappear when they finally stop using the nicotine-replacement products.

 Quitting cigarettes is hard—very hard.
 I should know.
 I kicked the habit after more than 30 years and I did it with the help of a nicotine patch, and later nicotine gum.
-I wrote a hub about quitting cigarettes and I have now been smoke free for more than a decade, but not gum and lozenge free.
-It took me years to free myself from that addiction and my experience is far from unique.
+I have now been smoke-free for more than a decade, but not gum- and lozenge-free.
+It took me years to free myself from that addiction, and my experience is far from unique.